 that continue to apply the death penalty:

-Afghanistan, Bahrain, Bangladesh, Belarus, Botswana, China, Egypt, Equatorial Guinea, India, Indonesia, Iran, Iraq, Japan, Jordan, Kuwait, Libya, Nigeria, Oman, Pakistan, North Korea, Palestinian Authority, Saudi Arabia, Singapore, Somalia, South Sudan, Sudan, Syria, Taiwan, Thailand, United Arab Emirates, Viet Nam, Yemen.
+Afghanistan, Bahrain, Bangladesh, Belarus, Botswana, China, Egypt, India, Indonesia, Iran, Iraq, Japan, Jordan, Kuwait, Libya, Nigeria, Oman, Pakistan, North Korea, Palestinian Authority, Saudi Arabia, Singapore, Somalia, South Sudan, Sudan, Syria, Taiwan, Thailand, United Arab Emirates, Viet Nam, Yemen.

 Regarding the United States: Alabama, Arizona, Arkansas, Florida, Georgia, Idaho, Mississippi, Missouri, Nebraska, Oklahoma, South Dakota, Tennessee and Texas.

 that have introduced a moratorium on executions (in practice if no execution has been carried out for at least ten years or by law if the moratorium follows a decision of the authorities or a court decision):